The best thing about Hanoi, apart from the sights, is food. Glorious food.

 Phone number: Tel: (+84) 243.825.1286

-There’s a lot to be said about Hanoi food.
+There’s a lot to be said about Hanoi food (and coffee).
 If you’ve exhausted your options for pho in the city, and would like to aim for something different, then these two restaurants are worth considering.

 Ever been to other hyped restaurants in Hanoi?
 Share it with our readers in the comments section below.